node-red/node-red-docker/README.md

 ```

 The Node-RED images are based on [official Node JS Alpine Linux](https://hub.docker.com/_/node/) images to keep them as small as possible.
 Using Alpine Linux reduces the built image size, but removes standard dependencies that are required for native module compilation.
-If you want to add dependencies with native dependencies, extend the Node-RED image with the missing packages on running containers or build new images see [docker-custom](docker-custom/README.md).
+If you want to add dependencies with native dependencies, extend the Node-RED image with the missing packages on running containers or build new images see [docker-custom](docker-custom/README.md) and the documentation on the Node-RED site [here](https://nodered.org/docs/getting-started/docker-custom).

 The following table shows the variety of provided Node-RED images.